Friar Tuck: Portrayals in other media

 In 1999, he featured in the video game Age of Empires II: The Age of Kings as a monk.

 In the 2004 DreamWorks film Shrek 2 the Fairy Godmother and Prince Charming take King Harold to a fast food restaurant called "Friar's Fat Boy".
 This is a parody of the American restaurant chain Bob's Big Boy and features a statue of Friar Tuck outside of the restaurant similar to the Big Boy statue from its real-life inspiration.
 The fictional restaurant returns again in the 2005 Activision published videogame Shrek Super Slam as a fighting location.
 The game features theme music for the restaurant, which plays in the background of the fight.

 Friar Tuck is called Brother and later Father Tuck in Angus Donald's Outlaw Chronicles series – so named as "there were no friars in England at that time"; consisting of Outlaw (2009), Holy Warrior (2010), and King's Man (2011).

 The first appearance of Tuck (in this case, not an anachronistic Friar) in the BBC show Robin Hood came in 2009 during its third series.
 After Robin was hurled over a ravine by Guy of Gisbourne, Tuck finds Robin further downstream.
 Tuck distracts Guy from the cave he is treating Robin in after Guy is told to look for Robin's body, thus saving Robin's life.
 He is played by David Harewood and portrayed as African.

 Mark Addy plays Friar Tuck in Ridley Scott's Robin Hood (2010).
 In the film, his hobby is beekeeping, which he uses to make mead and as a weapon against the French.

 Data impersonates Friar Tuck in the episode "Qpid" (1991) from Gene Roddenberry's Star Trek: The Next Generation series (4th season, episode 20).

 He was portrayed by Michael P. Northey in the TV series Once Upon a Time and its spin-off Once Upon a Time in Wonderland.

 He was portrayed by Trevor Cooper in the Doctor Who Series 8 episode, "Robot of Sherwood".

 In the VeggieTales show, Robin Good and His Not-So-Merry Men, Archibald Asparagus portrays a version of him named Friar Cluck.

 He was portrayed by Tim Minchin in the 2018 film Robin Hood.

 Analysis

-Anne K. Kaler noted that a common misconception about Friar Truck is that he was a Franciscan friar; she noted this is not plausible as he could belong to Benedictine, Augustinian or Carmelite orders instead, perhaps be renegade monk or a hermit.
-She notes that he fits into the Robin Hood story as one of the classic archetypes or stereotypes; here, of a "a laudatory example of Christian clergyman", remembered for qualities such as "joy and good fellowship", a role for which he became immortalized in popular culture since.
-She compared him to characters such asSanta Claus, Falstaff or Winnie the Pooh, calling him "our “belly cheer,” our Lord of Misrule, our occasional defiance of authority, our spirit of seasonal joy".
+Anne K. Kaler noted that a common misconception about Friar Tuck is that he was a Franciscan friar; she noted this is not plausible as he could belong to Benedictine, Augustinian or Carmelite orders instead, or perhaps be a renegade monk or a hermit.
+She notes that he fits into the Robin Hood story as one of the classic archetypes or stereotypes; here, of "a laudatory example of Christian clergyman", remembered for qualities such as "joy and good fellowship", a role for which he became immortalized in popular culture since.
+She compared him to characters such as Santa Claus, Falstaff or Winnie the Pooh, calling him "our 'belly cheer', our Lord of Misrule, our occasional defiance of authority, our spirit of seasonal joy".